What is it like to go from

 Is private school something we can afford?
 Is it the right decision?
 Will my children be able to transition well?
 What does a Christian education really look like?

-While each family circumstance is different, a new CCS family shares what it was like for them to transition from public school to Columbus Christian.
-As this family trusted and followed God’s lead, their children not only survived – but thrived!
+While each family circumstance is different, two new CCS families share what it was like for them to transition from public school to Columbus Christian.
+As these families trusted and followed God’s lead, their children not only survived – but thrived!

 Why did you choose CCS?